 The ever-increasing amount of data has become a huge challenge to companies in the last couple of years.
-More and more data is now gathered, processed, transferred and stored in internal or external data centers.
+The method of gathering, processing, transferring and storing data in internal or external data centers is becoming more common than ever before.
 Big Data analysis is becoming a mainstream trend in companies and is becoming more affordable.
 However, with more and more data, the risk of becoming a victim of data loss also rises.

 What is a business continuity plan (BCP) and what does it include?

-A business continuity plan (BCP) should help a company in the event that the business is disrupted.
-When a business is disrupted, it typically costs money.
+A business continuity plan (BCP) will help a company in the event that the business experiences a disruption.
+When a business goes through a disruption, it typically costs money.
 To keep these loses to a minimum, a BCP document should cover all necessary steps and time frames to get resources, processes and functions up and running again.

 What is a disaster recovery plan (DRP) and what does it cover?